xavyalejodp/coding_tournament/README.md

 - Any attempt to use outside help will disqualify the challenge
 - The PR should be sent before the Challenge ending time
 - We will only accept commits before the challenge time ending.
-Any attempt to manipulate or rewrite the commit history will make the PR disqualified.
+Any attempt to manipulate or rewrite the commit history will make the PR disqualified
 - Features that are not specified in the specs won't change the final score
 - Extra specs will improve the final score and will be analyzed and scored independently